When Roles Reverse: Talking to Parents About Alcohol

 Pick the right time to talk.
 As a good rule of thumb, “the right time” for a conversation about your parent’s alcohol use will not be when they are drinking.
 If their habit is to polish off a bottle of wine in the evening, choose an earlier time in the day to broach the subject.
 If you’re noticing signs of alcohol abuse-a morning hangover, for example-the best time to talk with your parent may be when they’re experiencing the negative side effects of their drinking.
 In that state, they may be more open to seeing how their drinking is adversely impacting their health.

 Arm yourself with the facts.
 Because of aging-related differences in how the body metabolizes alcohol, just two or three beers at age 70 have about the same impact as four or five beers at the age of 50, according to Dr. David Oslin, M.D., in a 2010 article in the New York Times.
 “The effect almost doubles,” Dr. Oslin said, with the result that a seemingly moderate intake of alcohol can lead to insomnia, depression, exacerbated arthritis pain and heart damage, among other serious conditions.
 These dangers are compounded by the fact that many doctors do not sufficiently screen older patients for alcohol and other drug use-so it is safe to assume that your parent may not be aware that a long-held drinking habit may pose new health risks in their golden years.
-They also may not realize that alcohol may interfere with one or more of the medications they take, and that in some cases the combination may be toxic.
+They also may not realize that alcohol may interfere with one or more of the medications they take and that in some cases the combination may be toxic.
 Sometimes, simply laying out these facts for an older parent will be enough to motivate them to rein in their alcohol consumption.

 Open the conversation with a question.
 This way you convey your concern honestly and directly, but in a gentle, non-confrontational style that invites (and shows that you value) your parent’s feedback.
 A good lead-in question might be, for example, “Have you talked with your doctor about the medications you’re taking and their interactions with alcohol?”

-Avoid labelling or diagnosing the problem.
+Avoid labeling or diagnosing the problem.
 Even if it is an accurate description of your parent’s drinking habits, addiction terminology like “alcoholism” or “alcoholic” is not helpful because of the heavy stigma it carries.
 Using these labels can amplify your parent’s sense of shame or embarrassment about their drinking.
 (After all, if their alcohol consumption is causing negative consequences, they will have at least some awareness of the problem-even if they can’t admit it to you.)

 Be specific about your observations and concerns.
 The caution to avoid labeling or diagnosing your parent’s problem should not require that you be silent about your observations and concerns.
 Just because your mom or dad is elderly does not mean they need to be coddled or protected from the truth.
 On the contrary, it is perfectly appropriate to say, “I am concerned about your drinking, because of x, y, z.”
 You can convey your concerns in a gentle and respectful tone.